unixcharles/refinerycms-copywriting/readme.md

-# Copywriting engine for Refinery CMS.
+# Copywriting engine for Refinery CMS

 __How do you manage your string in RefineryCMS?__

-Just do it like this:
+Extended copywriting management: extract all your string and leave no human word behind. + i18n

+Do like this

     <%= copywriting('phone number', { :scope => 'header', :default => '1-800-888-5555' }) %>

-Or like that:
+Or like that

     <%= copywriting('slogan', { :scope => 'header'}) do %>
       Insert a slogan here
     <% end %>

-just give it a name anyway:
+Just give it a name anyway

     <%= copywriting('note1') %>